Cabana/Cabana-boilerplate/README.md

 To export the project edit `@export_dir` in config.rb and run `rake export`.
 That should do it!

 If you have any PHP files in your project the script will do some magic and compile them into html files.

+## Running code after any rake task
+If you need to do stuff every time after rake is done you can put that code in `@run_on_exit` in config.rb.
+This would normally be copying the compiled resources into other directories such as web01 or the I drive.
+Note that this will run after **every** time that rake exits, even if you're just running `rake --tasks`.
+This can lead to problems if you are using it to replace paths.